Phase domain walls in coherently driven Bose-Einstein condensates: Domain walls in two dimensions

 Up to now, we have focused on the solutions evolved from some special initial conditions obeying Eqs.~\eqref{eq:soliton}--\eqref{eq:bc2}.
-Bearing in mind optically driven microcavities, let us now consider a system with \emph{zero} initial conditions that evolves owing to an adiabatically slow increase in~$f$.
-Initially (at very small $f$), all solutions are perfectly spin-symmetric.
-However, as soon as $f^2$ reaches its critical magnitude~\eqref{eq:threshold}, the driven mode is amplified sharply, which is accompanied by a rapid population of many new modes with nonzero wave vectors and ``antisymmetric'' spin states such that $\psi_+ = -\psi_-$.
-As a result, the symmetry breaks down and the system exhibits a highly disordered state represented in Fig.~\ref{fig:2d:evolution}(a).
-Here, within some interval of $f$, there are no stable one-mode solutions at all.
-With further increasing $f$, the next critical point $f_1$~\eqref{eq:asymm:f1} is reached where a pair of equally feasible vacuum states with $\psi_+^* = \psi_-^\vphast$ comes into being.
-Since then the evolution takes the form of self-organization.
-At its first stage [Fig.~\ref{fig:2d:evolution}(b)], the phase domains start forming but the whole picture also contains a number of small non-consolidated fragments similar to that in Fig.~\ref{fig:2d:drop}.
-Then, after the system has divided into several domains [Fig.~\ref{fig:2d:evolution}(c)], it still exhibits motion of domain walls.
-Eventually, the domain walls can be stabilized by HQV molecules in such a way that all $q = \pm 1$ parts are balanced~[Fig.~\ref{fig:2d:evolution}(c)].
-This, however, occurs only when $f$ is sufficiently great, so that the $q = \pm 1$ states acquire steep profiles of $n(x)$ in accordance with Fig.~\ref{fig:bvp:series:pump}(a) and, therefore, become less floating.
+Bearing in mind optically driven microcavities, let us now consider a system with \emph{zero} initial conditions that evolves owing to an arbitrarily slow increase in~$f$.
+Initially---at very small $f$---all solutions are spin-symmetric ($\psi_+ = \psi_-$), so that the system is effectively one-component ($\psi_H \neq 0$, $\psi_V = 0$).
+However, as soon as $f$ reaches its critical magnitude $f_\mathrm{thr}$ \eqref{eq:threshold}, the driven mode is amplified sharply, which is accompanied by a rapid population of many new modes with nonzero wave vectors and ``antisymmetric'' spin states such that $\psi_+ = -\psi_-$ (accordingly, $\psi_H = 0$, $\psi_V \neq 0$).
+As a result, the spin symmetry breaks down and the system comes to a highly disordered state represented in Fig.~\ref{fig:2d:evolution}(a).